Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 When you take a grain, such as wheat, and then pulverize it into powder (flour) used to make bread or cereal, you destroy what is healthy in them.
 There are three parts of a wheat kernel: the bran, the endosperm, and the germ.
 The bran is the outer shell of the grain which is high in fiber and B vitamins.
 Inside the bran is the endosperm which is high in rapidly digestible starch.
 Deep to that is the germ, which, like the bran, is nutrient-dense.
 When making flour from whole wheat, the bran and the germ are removed (along with their fiber and nutrients), leaving only the endosperm whose rapidly digestible starch gets broken down quickly into glucose (sugar).
 Eating bread and cereals made from whole-grain flour is not the same thing as eating whole grains!

-Eating whole grains results in a slow rise in blood sugar; eating flour-based foods made from the high-glycemic parts of whole grains causes blood sugar to spike in a way that is similar to eating a candy bar.
-And the best and most recent evidence suggests that increasing the consumption of things like whole wheat bread and cereals raises rather than lowers the risk of CVD.
+Eating whole grains results in a slow rise in blood sugar but eating flour-based foods made from the high-glycemic parts of whole grains, like the endosperm of wheat, causes massive blood sugar excursions.
+The best and most recent evidence suggests that increasing the consumption of things like whole wheat bread and cereals raises rather than lowers the risk of CVD.

-But keto diets are also low in fiber, resistant starches, and antioxidant polyphenols which we need to support and sustain long-term health.
+But keto diets are also low in the healthy stuff found in plants such as fiber, resistant starches, and antioxidant polyphenols which we need to support and sustain long-term health.
 Over time, prolonged adherence to a keto diet can cause attrition of healthy fiber-loving bacterial populations in the gut, narrowing the GMB and setting us up for chronic diseases.

 I won’t unpack every popular diet here.
 Suffice it to say that each one I have investigated addresses some health-related issue(s) but not others.
-Even the so-called Mediterranean Diet (MD)–the only widely published diet strongly and consistently associated with better health outcomes–allows for the liberal consumption of high-glycemic flour-based foods and moderate amounts of added sugar.
+Even the so-called Mediterranean Diet (MD) – the only widely published diet strongly and consistently associated with better health outcomes – allows for the liberal consumption of high-glycemic flour-based foods and moderate amounts of added sugar.
 What’s more, there is poor consensus regarding what exactly constitutes the MD.
-That said, the MD, as it is variously defined, does tend to share more features of the MHD than any other popular diet.
+That said, the MD, as it is variously defined, does tend to share more features of the EHD than any other popular diet.

-In the final analysis, only the MHD checks all boxes: it supports a healthy GMB, avoids spikes in blood sugar (see the next section), and is sustainable over time.
-Now, let’s drill down into the MHD in a little more detail.
+In the final analysis, only the EHD checks all the boxes: it supports a healthy GMB, avoids spikes in blood sugar (see the next section), and is sustainable over time.
+Now, let’s drill down into the EHD in a little more detail and introduce its star baby which I have called, simple, the Human Diet (HD).

 Human nutrition is a complex and evolving field but eating right doesn’t have to be overly complicated.
-You do not need to become encyclopedically knowledgeable about biochemistry, eat flavorless food, weigh serving portions, measure macronutrients, keep track of points, or commit forever to extreme restrictions that make dining out or attending social events stressful in order to eat for optimal health, beauty, and happiness.
-Instead, you need only to understand and follow the following seven principles of the MHD:
+You do not need to become encyclopedically knowledgeable about biochemistry, eat flavorless food, weigh serving portions, measure macronutrients, keep track of points, or commit forever to extreme restrictions that make dining out or attending social events stressful to eat for optimal health, beauty, and happiness.
+Instead, you need only to understand and adhere to the following seven principles of the HD:

 Principle 1: High in Naturally Occurring Fiber

-It should come as no surprise by this point that the first principle of the MHD is that it is very high in naturally occurring fiber.
-Remember that most of what our genetic predecessors ate and adapted to over millions of years of evolutionary time was a diet rich in fiber-dense plant foods.
+It should come as no surprise by this point that the first principle of the HD is that it is very high in naturally occurring fiber.
+Remember that most of what our evolutionary predecessors ate and adapted to over millions of years was a diet rich in fiber-dense plant foods.

 Without loads of dietary fiber and indigestible (resistant) starches, the GMB begins to contract as important bacterial species are pushed to extinction due to starvation.
 A contracted or narrow GMB has been implicated as a driver of a wide range of diseases.
 One reason that the US bears an outsized burden of chronic diseases compared to peer nations is that the SAD, which is low in fiber and resistant starches, has resulted in epidemic levels of gut dysbiosis.